Evoke (LON:EVOK) Shares Down 10% – Here’s Why

-A number of brokerages have commented on EVOK.
-Berenberg Bank decreased their price target on Evoke from GBX 130 ($1.67) to GBX 90 ($1.16) and set a “buy” rating on the stock in a research note on Wednesday, December 4th.
+A number of research firms recently commented on EVOK.
+Berenberg Bank decreased their price target on Evoke from GBX 130 ($1.67) to GBX 90 ($1.16) and set a “buy” rating on the stock in a research report on Wednesday, December 4th.
 Jefferies Financial Group restated a “buy” rating and issued a GBX 140 ($1.80) target price on shares of Evoke in a research note on Monday, December 16th.

 Evoke Stock Down 10.0 %

-Evoke (LON:EVOK – Get Free Report) last released its quarterly earnings data on Wednesday, March 26th.
-The company reported GBX (6.40) (($0.08)) EPS for the quarter.
+Evoke (LON:EVOK – Get Free Report) last posted its quarterly earnings data on Wednesday, March 26th.
+The company reported GBX (6.40) (($0.08)) earnings per share (EPS) for the quarter.
 Evoke had a negative return on equity of 517.98% and a negative net margin of 8.50%.
-Sell-side analysts anticipate that Evoke plc will post 12.7648305 earnings per share for the current fiscal year.
+On average, equities research analysts anticipate that Evoke plc will post 12.7648305 EPS for the current year.

 - Five stocks we like better than Evoke